sciruiz/exploring-vulnerabilities-peru/data-analysis/data-collection/README.md

 # Framing Vulnerabilities: Dengue and Diarrhea in Peru’s Borderlands

 This section outlines the source, processing steps, and scripts utilized for this purpose in this publication.
 The objective is to ensure full transparency and reproducibility of our findings, in accordance with best practices in open and replicable research.of the data used in this study.
-All datasets used in this study were accessed in 2021 from open-access repositories, unless otherwise specified.
-Sociodemographic data were obtained from the [INEI MicroDatos Repository](https://proyectos.inei.gob.pe/microdatos) via a custom Google Colab Notebook developed for this study, available [here](https://colab.research.google.com/drive/1X1AGu06S61092Y90uFJC4ArW3Mvn071i?usp=sharing).
-Climate data from the **PISCO** (*Peruvian Interpolation of the SENAMHI’s Climatological Observations*) dataset were retrieved from the SENAMHI open-data portal, which provides gridded temperature and precipitation records at daily and monthly resolutions, and accessed using institutional API endpoints and bulk download tools.
-Information on stunting and wasting in children under five years old was obtained from the Ministry of Health (**MINSA**) database, following a formal data request to the institution.

-# Data description
+## Data description

 | Dataset                                                   | Type of Data          | Granularity | Timespan | Source                                                                 |
 |-----------------------------------------------------------|-----------------------|-------------|----------|------------------------------------------------------------------------|